IgniteUI/indigo-design-docfx/en/components/icon.md

 # Icon

-Use the Icon Component to provide subtle graphical information to the user that, in some cases, may also trigger simple interactions such as liking a product, saving an article for later, etc. You may choose between the already provided [Material Icons](../style/material-icons.md) or add the ones you need to the `Icons` page in Figma or `🎨 Material Icons` page in Sketch in the **Indigo.Design System** and the only condition here to see your icon is that it needs to be a component or symbol.
-We highly recommend being cautious when selecting an icon to add to the kit, try to be consistent to provide best visual coherence between them.
+Use the Icon Component to provide subtle graphical information to the user that, in some cases, may also trigger simple interactions such as liking a product, saving an article for later, etc. You may choose between the already provided [Material Icons](../style/material-icons.md) or add the ones you need to the `Icons` page in Figma or `🎨 Material Icons` page in Sketch in the **Indigo.Design System** and the only condition here to use your icon is that it needs to be a component or symbol.
+We highly recommend exercising caution when selecting icons to add to the kit.
+It is important to maintain consistency in order to ensure the best visual coherence between them.
 The Icon is visually identical to the [Ignite UI for Angular Icon Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/icon.html)

 ## Icon Demo